VivekChugh/Low_level_CPP_optimizations/code_optimizations.md

 | **2.
 Copy Elimination with `std::string_view`** | Minimizing Copies with Views | Write two functions that accept a large string by value (forcing an allocation/copy) and by `std::string_view`.
 Profile the overhead of calling the "by value" function repeatedly with large inputs versus the "view" function, demonstrating the elimination of copies and allocations. |
 | **3.
 Return Value Optimization (RVO/NRVO)** | Copy Elision | Write a function that constructs and returns a local large object by value.
 Use compiler diagnostics or profiling tools to confirm that the object is constructed directly in the caller's storage, eliminating the need for a move or copy operation entirely (mandatory elision since C++17). |

-### Chapter 8: Dynamic Memory, Allocators, and Ownership
+### Section 8: Dynamic Memory, Allocators, and Ownership
-This chapter addresses the hidden costs of heap allocation, fragmentation, and specialized allocators.
+This Section addresses the hidden costs of heap allocation, fragmentation, and specialized allocators.

 | Snippet Concept | Optimization Technique Illustrated | Source Reference |
 | :--- | :--- | :--- |